EOSIO/welcome/docs/60_eosio-getting-started-guide/02_supported-operating-systems/index.md

 link_text: "Supported Operating Systems"
 ---

-The EOSIO software supports the following environments for development and/or deployment:
+The EOSIO platform is supported on the following environments:

 **Linux Distributions**
 * Amazon Linux 2